- Cyber & Engineering Academic Center / Math & Systems Engineering Center

 since 1869.
 The Academy and generations of alumni and their

 families have benefitted from WPAOG programs, support, and

 Grads Helping Grads

 This initiative builds on the concepts of the current Gripping ands program, expanding the effort to connect grads who are requesting assistance with resources, not bound by natural disasters, pandemics, or other catastrophes, but focusing on and providing a vehicle to meet more generalized needs such as consultation and mentorship.
 This will be achieved by establishing an online marketplace where alumni may volunteer or otherwise offer their services and expertise to fellow alumni seeking advice, assistance, or services.

 Herbert Hall Improvement

 Multifaceted improvements are centered on the overall graduate experience, making Herbert Hall a destination or first stop for graduates returning to West Point.
 Enhanced experiences will include technological advances with digital signage, improved reception and potential added amenities, and improvements and modernization of the Gift Shop.

-Hudson Valley Project
+Hudson Valley Program

-This project directly addresses the WPAOG Strategic Plan Goals of serving West Point and the Long Gray Line and complements the USMA Strategy of building the West Point team and strengthening neighboring community partners.
+This program directly addresses the WPAOG Strategic Plan Goals of serving West Point and the Long Gray Line and complements the USMA Strategy of building the West Point team and strengthening neighboring community partners.
 To be successful, USMA must be able to attract, hire, and retain exceptional and diverse civilian and military professionals, as well as to recruit exceptional diverse cadet candidates who are seeking a career in the Army and continued service to the nation.
-The project will support the betterment of Highland Falls and Fort Montgomery through the establishment of an after-school program for the intermediate school, economic development strategies and opportunities for entrepreneurs, and additional possibilities that would offer extra amenities to the residents, employees, and visitors of West Point.
+The program will support the betterment of Highland Falls and Fort Montgomery through the establishment of an after-school program for the intermediate school, economic development strategies and opportunities for entrepreneurs, and additional possibilities that would offer extra amenities to the residents, employees, and visitors of West Point.